CodeERAayush/BookExchange-Frontend/README.md

 # Grabit

-Grabit is a React Native application designed to [briefly describe the purpose or main features of the app].
+Grabit is a React Native application designed to help students in hosel to buy or exchange things at ease.

 ## Technologies Used